THEY-Consulting/they-terraform/README.md

 ### AWS

-The location of all resources is always determined by the `region` of your aws provider.
+The location of all resources is always determined by the `region` of your aws `provider`.

 #### Lambda